pwwang/pyppl_report/docs/processEnvs.md

 {% endif %}
 ```

-Then you can show that image in the report only when you have `pXXX.envs.report.showimage = True`.
+Then you can show that image in the report only when you have `pXXX.config.report_envs.showimage = True`.